Why ESG integration can be a powerful tool for your investment performance.

 This deeper look can potentially be a way to decrease your portfolios exposure to certain risks.

-In addition to the potential to reduce risk and have a portfolio with lower earnings volatility1, a number of studies have shown that ESG Integration can add additional performance.
+In addition to the potential to reduce risk and have a portfolio with lower earnings volatility1, a number of studies have shown that ESG Integration could potentially add additional performance.

 At worse, it appears that ESG integration does not create any additional negative effects on a portfolio.